What is Plastic Surgery?

 Payment after your first consultation is appreciated.
 An estimate of the fees for the surgical procedure is provided at this time, and payment is required prior to your scheduled date of surgery.

-We accept cash and major credit cards, and are finding direct bank deposit (EFT) is becoming increasingly popular.
+We accept cash and major credit cards, and are finding direct bank deposit (EFT).

 Will my private insurance cover all your treatments?